Whatever the judge’s decision, the case of Jack de Belin has illuminated what we truly value in this nation.

 — Peter Beattie (@SmartState1) February 18, 2019

 In fact, prior to the NRL instituting their new policy, a blog piece of mine was picked up by the Daily Telegraph and reprinted.
 To be perfectly honest, I was terrified with some of the responses I received, which personally attacked me “for trying to damage a young man’s career”—and similar vibe—and some of the utterly repulsive attitudes displayed in comments.
 There were over 150 comments with so many “but what about…”, or “innocent until proven guilty, let him play”, “they are not role models”, “what about his fitness while stood down”, and the one which sickens me the most, the vibe of “women are attracted to celebrity sports stars and just try to cause problems for them”.

 For me, this really illustrated Australia has a very serious problem with its attitude when it comes to violence against women.

-With “Counting Dead Women” standing at 21 women dead, killed by violence in Australia, as at this date (May 31, 2019) so far this year (69 women in 2018)—and these horrendous statistics from Rape & Domestic Violence Services Australia: “In Australia, 1 in 3 women will experience physical violence and 1 in 5 women will experience sexual assault at some time in their lives.
+With “Counting Dead Women” stating that 33 women killed by violence in Australia this year (and 69 women in 2018)—and these horrendous statistics from Rape & Domestic Violence Services Australia: “In Australia, 1 in 3 women will experience physical violence and 1 in 5 women will experience sexual assault at some time in their lives.
 It is estimated that 126,000 incidents of indecent or sexual assault occur annually in Australia”—surely this is the bigger conversation?

 Sadly I suspect I will be disappointed with future reporting on the de Belin case whatever the judgement may be.
 We seem to live in a nation where a sports star potentially losing future income is more worthy of screeds of analysis than women being violently assaulted.